robcholz/Lumen/README.md

 - [ ] Documentation still improving

 ## Contributing

+If this project is useful or interesting to you, consider giving it a ⭐ — it really helps.

 Issues, discussions, and PRs are welcome.
 If you are interested in hardware, embedded systems, or UI design, feel free to join.